BMatthai/jv-trends-client-mobile/README.md

 ## Preview

-Here is a preview of the react-native application on an Android device.
+Here is a preview of the react-native application on an Android device:

 <img src="https://github.com/BMatthai/jv-trends-client-mobile/blob/master/resources/jv-trends-preview-1?raw=true " height="400" />